 Photo: Lee Ruk/Flickr

-Running around among a cloud of butterflies might sound like a fairly idyllic scene, but if someone tells you that’s what you’re doing, it’s just a fancy way of saying you’re wasting time or chasing after an unachievable goal.
+Running around among a cloud of butterflies might sound like an idyllic scene, but if someone tells you that’s what you’re doing, it’s just a fancy way of saying you’re wasting time or chasing after an unachievable goal.

 Salvare capra e cavoli | To save goat and cabbage

 Have you heard the riddle where a man has to cross a river with a wolf, a goat and a cabbage (there are several alternate versions)?
 He can only take one item across at a time and can’t leave either the wolf with the goat or the goat with the cabbage if they are to survive the trip.